karthik-k11/civic-helper-agent/README.md

 * **LLM-Powered:** Leveraged Google Gemini 2.5 Flash-Lite as the reasoning engine for both agents.

 ---
-*Built for the Google AI Agents Intensive Capstone Project.*
+Crafted as a flagship submission for the Google AI Agents Intensive Capstone Project.